Digital storytelling: Components

 Telling a digital story combines a narrative, whether it be fiction or non fiction, personal or general, and digital media.
 Digital media includes imaging, video, sound and all other forms of media then can be portrayed visually, the most simple of digital stories can even be a power point.
-The point is to convey a message through imagery, which a lot of times can be more effective then if just conveyed through sound.
+The point is to convey a message through imagery, which a lot of times can be more effective than if just conveyed through sound.
 Another outlet for digital storytelling can be articulated through some social media sites such as Facebook and Instagram, where one might be constantly posting images accompanied by captions in order to portray the story of one's life.
 "A story can be as short as explaining how one misplaced one's keys in the morning or as long as a multivolume autobiography."
 The wonderful thing about telling a digital story is that there really are no rules.
 However, there are certain guidelines that are tried and true over time that make up better stories.
 The most important rule is don't be boring, tell a good story and the "truth" of a "story" lies in a process not the content.
 Joe Lambert and others who work at Storycenter and other places around the world train people in how to improve their stories during digital storytelling workshops by writing out the story and discussing many options of connecting with the material before recording it in a digital format and editing it into video.
 When one wants to capture the attention of one's audience, it is important to be passionate about the themes and or characters when telling any story.
 In order to sell the story, regardless of the medium, the artist may need to ask oneself about what stories could be more compelling before relating the story to others.
 Some of the best stories begin with one's own personal insights in order to find an interesting and profound dramatic story.
 It also has more personal stories to tell.